idelchi/go-gitignore/Untitled-3.md

 Go through all tests/*.yml files and make sure the format is consistent

-1. Simple strings are unquoted, for all field members.
+1. Simple strings are unquoted, for fields name, description, cases.path, cases.description
 2. Strings that have special characters or spaces are quoted such that the YAML parsing is successful.
+This is commonly happening in description and cases.description and sometimes cases.path
 3. Make sure "name:" is wellformed - that is, it should be a string text, not with underscores, but with free text style.
 So "escaped_special_char" -> "escaped special characters", and so on.
 So a free text descriptive style.
 Search for underscores in "name:" fields and keep iterating until there are none left.

 ----------